History Of Rolling Papers

 Now we’d like to address so-called “King Size rolling papers,” which are actually misnamed.
 These date back to 1984 when Rizla® launched its 100mm rolling papers catered towards women who preferred the 100mm cigarette size.
 People first referred to this as “Queen Size.”
 Another firm tried to outdo Rizla® and launched a 110mm paper, and named it “King Size.”
 However, this is a misnomer.
 King Size cigarettes are all 84mm long.
 A 110mm paper is actually a longer “Queen Size” and is much longer than the preferred 84mm standard King Size.
 The aforementioned “King Size” rolling papers were typically 110mm long and 52mm high.
 However, the newer format of this “King Size” is 110mm long and 44mm high (sometimes called King Size, sometimes called King Size Slim).
 This has become one of the most popular sizes in Europe and is growing while the older King Size is decreasing.
 The difference is the 8mm in paper height.
 The 44mm height is the original “Spanish Sized” or 1 ¼ sized height and seems to be the preferred height by most smokers for all rolling papers (regardless of length).

-The origins of the cigarette rolling paper booklet can be traced back to a priest, Father Jaime Villanueva Estingo (Jativa, Spain, 1765).
+The origins of the cigarette rolling paper booklet can be traced back to a priest, Father Jaime Villanueva Estingo (Jativa, Spain, near Benimarfull and Muro de Alcoy 1765).
 Before Father Villanueva’s invention, tobacco smokers laboriously and wastefully cut sections of large sheets of paper to roll their cigarettes.
-He devised a more convenient method of peeling small sheets from pocket-size booklet dispensers and brought his idea to Alcoy, where the first rolling paper booklets ever were produced.
-People still pay homage to Father Villanueva in Alcoy to this very day.
+He devised a more convenient method of peeling small sheets from pocket-size booklet dispensers and brought his idea to Alcoy where the first rolling paper booklets ever were produced.
+People still pay homage to Father Villanueva to this very day.

 INFO ON PAPER COMPANIES

-After these 3 big guys come a series of independent brands (RAW, Elements, DLX, Skunk, Hempire, Chills, Zen, Juicy Jay’s, etc.).
-Although we didn’t create all of these brands, HBI has become the headquarters for most if not all quality independent rolling paper brands, especially the cutting edge ones.
-With the tremendous increase in niche market sales, HBI® has been able to achieve large growth and success.
-However, our sales overall are still only a tiny fraction of the big guys.
+After the 3 ‘Big Tobacco’ guys come a series of independent brands (RAW, Elements, DLX, Skunk, Chills, Zen, Juicy Jay’s, etc.).
+Although we didn’t create all of these brands, HBI has become the headquarters for many independent rolling paper brands, especially many cutting edge ones.

 Special note about China – While China did invent paper, it did not invent cigarette paper, for good reason: The Chinese Emperor Chongzhen banned tobacco and ordered that anyone who smoked it should be beheaded.
 Tobacco was completely forbidden in China for hundreds of years and thus no cigarette paper was ever developed there.
 It is only quite recently that China has begun producing any cigarette rolling paper.
-Most of the cheaper rolling papers now coming out of China actually are shoe paper (the crinkly paper that you find stuffed into the toe of a new pair of shoes) being marketed as rolling paper.
-While the two look similar, shoe paper burns fast and tears easily.
 The Europeans have a long head start over the Chinese when it comes to cigarette rolling papers and have mastered their craft over many generations and hundreds of years.

 *One interesting note is that the first flavored tobacco was smoked by the ancient Mayans, who perfumed their tobacco with reeds.
-That may predate Juicy Cigars for originality, but we’re certain that Juicy Cigars taste much better.
+That may predate Juicy for originality, but we’re certain that Juicy tastes much better.

-*There is a story that cigarettes were invented in 1750 by Egyptian soldiers who had broken their only pipe.
-The story goes that they used leftover paper that had been used to wrap munitions in order to smoke.
-However, there is no actual proof of this story whereas the Spanish street beggar story has much documentation.
+*There is a story that cigarettes were invented in 1855 by a French soldier who had broken their only pipe.
+The story goes that they used leftover paper that had been used to wrap munitions in order to smoke (which may be the origin of the gunpowder in paper myth).
+However by 1855 the rolling paper industry was already in full swing in our region of Spain and we believe people had been rolling for a couple hundred years prior as far back as the 1600’s!